-There is no requirement to first register your trademark in the United States before applying for international registration.
-But, you should file in the same country that you are using the mark to secure its protected use there.
-Furthermore, most countries have treaties internationally that enable you to file a foreign application, but on the grounds that there is a registration or application in the country or origin.
+If you register your trademark in the United States, you may claim priority to your US application in foreign or international registration applications.
+Most countries are parties to international treaties that enable you to file a foreign application on the grounds that there is a registration or application in the country of origin (e.g., the United States).
 As your lawyer would suggest, those who have questions about trademarks federally and internationally should get advice based on their specific situation and needs.

 Sierra IP Law, PC - Patents, Trademarks & Copyrights